Merquice/NanoBtFix/Readme.md

 Special thanks to everyone contributing tools and research for the iPod nano 7th generation.

-If you have any questions, i'd be happy to help.
+If you have any questions, i'd be happy to help!
+Just leave a comment.

 ## License